Running Kubernetes on Fedora CoreOS Training Course

 Advanced Boot Camp for Developers Infomatica PowerCenter 9.5.1

-35 HoursDO180 is an introductory course on containers, Kubernetes fundamentals, and Red Hat OpenShift platform concepts, designed to build hands-on skills for government professionals.
+35 HoursDO180 is an introductory course on containers, Kubernetes fundamentals, and Red Hat OpenShift platform concepts, with a focus on practical, hands-on skills development.

-This instructor-led, live training (available online or onsite) is targeted at beginner to intermediate-level technical professionals who wish to gain expertise in container workflows, Kubernetes primitives, and the deployment and operation of applications on OpenShift.
+This instructor-led, live training (available both online and onsite) is designed for beginner to intermediate technical professionals who are interested in learning container workflows, Kubernetes basics, and how to deploy and operate applications on OpenShift.

 By the end of this training, participants will be able to: